Esports Psychology

 “Comfort the challenged, and challenge the comfortable”

 Comment: This quote is more or less about the concept of flow.
-Flow is basically trying to find the sweet spot between too easy and too hard.
+Flow is trying to find the sweet spot between too easy and too hard.
 As coaches or psychologists, we’re trying to help those we work with not only find this middle ground.
 But we also want them to have the skills to thrive once they find them.

-Sport Psychology Quotes By Other Famous People
+Sports Psychology Quotes By Other Famous People

 “Don’t wait until everything is just right.
 It will never be perfect.
 There will always be challenges, obstacles, and less-than-perfect conditions.
 So what?
 Get started now.
 With each step you take, you will grow stronger and stronger, more and more skilled, more and more self-confident, and more and more successful.”